 If your children are old enough to be in the house on their own for a few hours after school, you want to make sure that they’re safe.
 There are home security systems available that give you remote access to certain aspects of your home.
 Camera systems would allow you to see who is entering the house so you’d know in real time that your children got home safe.
 The site http://home-security.co/adt-home-security/ gives more information on the various features offered for improved safety in the home.

-Keeping your kids safe is certainly a full time job.
+Finding ways to keep your kids safe is certainly a full time job.
 However, if you plan and educate your children accordingly, you can ease a lot of fears and anxieties that you might have about the upcoming school year.